Hero image showing a color wheel with complementary colors highlighted.

 © Interaction Design Foundation, CC BY-SA 4.0

-• UX/UI design: Highlight buttons and links to improve navigation.
-A 'Buy Now' button in a complementary color from a UI color palette to the website's scheme will be prominent.
+• UX/UI design: Highlight buttons and links to improve navigation—for example, a 'Buy Now' button in a complementary color from a UI color palette to the website's scheme will be nice and prominent.

-• Marketing material: Captivates with vibrant ads and posters, using a list of complementary colors for effect.
+• Marketing material: Captivates viewers with vibrant ads and posters, and these materials use a list of complementary colors for effect.

-• Product packaging: Ensures products stand out on the shelf.
+• Product packaging: Ensures that products stand out on the shelf to shoppers’ eyes.

 • Interior decorating: Creates inviting, balanced spaces with split complementary colors for a softer contrast.